Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which value chain activity ensures continual improvement of products, services, and practices across all value chain activities and the four dimensions of service management?
+### Which value chain activity ensures Continual Improvement of products, services, and practices across all value chain activities and the four dimensions of Service Management?

 - [x] Improve.
 - [ ] Plan.